buildpacks/spec/buildpack.md

 - MAY read or write to the `<app>` directory.
 - MAY read the build environment as described in the [Environment](#environment) section.
 - MAY read the Buildpack Plan.
-- SHOULD write a list containing any unmet Buildpack Plan entries to `<layers>/build.toml` to defer those entries to subsequent `/bin/build` executables.
+- SHOULD write a list containing any [Unmet Buildpack Plan Entries](#unmet-buildpack-plan-entries) to `<layers>/build.toml` to defer those entries to subsequent `/bin/build` executables.
 - MAY log output from the build process to `stdout`.
 - MAY emit error, warning, or debug messages to `stderr`.
 - MAY write a list of possible commands for launch to `<layers>/launch.toml`.